-Software for creating wireframes
+Software for Creating Wireframes

-Wireframing grew in popularity with the rise of UX, UI, and usability, and the general growth in the number of websites and applications in existence.
+Wireframing grew in popularity with the rise of UX, UI, usability, and the general growth in the number of websites and applications in existence.

 With this has come growth in the number and quality of wireframing software tools.
 The adoption of cloud software and the ease in building apps and websites has also factored in.